MrJohnsson77/bootstrap-joyride/README.md

 ## Credits
 Orignial Idea and code is from:
 Bootstrap-Tour by [GILD](http://www.gild.com).
-Since no active dev i decided to fix the bugs and improve it and rebrand it.
+Since no active dev i decided to fix the bugs and improve and rebrand it.

 ## MIT Open Source License